threefoldtech/tfchain/bridge/docs/readme.md

 When you have setup the bridge in either development or production mode you can start bridging.

 See [bridging](./bridging.md) for more information on how to bridge.

+## Log schema
+Bridge validators use simple event log for the sake of improving observability and perform tracing on workflows and data. you can find more about the log schema and how it can improve the observability of the system in [the bride observability document](./observability.md).